 - If you, or a friend or family member are your LLC’s Registered Agent, then getting a signature is easy.

 - If you hired a Commercial Registered Agent (like Northwest Registered Agent), they will provide you with pre-signed forms.

 2. Your documents must be notarized.
 The first is your signature in the Articles of Organization.
 The second is yours and the Registered Agent’s signature in the Initial Report.

-3. The approval time for a regular paper filing (without paying for expedited) is 3-7 business days.
+3. The approval time for a regular paper filing (without paying for expedited) is 3-5 business days (plus mail time).
 This is a pretty decent approval time.
 If you need your LLC approved faster though, you have the option of paying an extra $30 for 1 business day processing.